oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100.md

    Or, you can use other commands as well, such as `mvn dependency:resolve`.

-1. From the terminal open at the `weblogic-cafe` folder, run the following Maven command to run OpenRewrite:
+2. Run the following Maven command to run OpenRewrite:

    ```
    mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \